sklise/devise-capturable/README.md

 #### Disabling User Creation

-By default this gem will create a user if the user doesn't exist in the system.
-If you want to disable this (if you have a site where only the current users in your DB should have access), you can disable this setting in the Devise initializer `config`.
+By default the gem will create a user if the user doesn't exist in the system.
+If you want to disable the creation of new users, and only allow current users to log in, you can disable automatic account creation in your `config/intitializers/devise.rb` initializer.

 ```ruby
 Devise.setup do |config|